 Our Special Educational Needs Co-ordinators (SENCO) are Mrs Kim Kent and Mrs Anne-Marie Fenton.
 They can be contacted by telephone 0116 2221616 or by email:

 - ensure that parents and carers are informed of the provision for students with SEND including assessment arrangements and the support available

 - explain our admissions procedure with regard to SEND

 - provide a point of contact for parents and carers of students with SEND

 Designated Special Provision for Speech, Language and Communication Needs

-Babington has designated special provision to provide support for students with communication difficulties including autism.
+Babington has a designated special provision to provide support for students with Speech, Language and Communication Needs (SLCN), including autism.

 The designated special provision provides support for students with communication difficulties including autism.
 We aim to:

 - provide speech and language assessment and intervention